 Of the second marriage (to Lawrence Hall)

-Lynn (Toby) Weeks Hall (b.
-1945) was born on June 12, 1945 in Compton, a suburb of Los Angeles, California.
+Lynn (Toby) Weeks Hall (1945-2016) was born on June 12, 1945 in Compton, a suburb of Los Angeles, California.
 He married Ruby (Debbie) Lee Gray (b.
 Nov.
 9, 1940), on Aug.
 2, 1970 in Sacramento, California.
-Although Toby never had children of his own, he became stepfather to Debbie's sons from her previous two marriages.
+Although Toby never had children of his own, he became stepfather to Debbie's four sons from her previous two marriages.
 Her first husband was Walter Edward Erwin (b.
 1939), with some she had one son - David Lee Erwin, who was born on Oct.
 3 1958 in Napa, California.
 Her second husband was Lloyd James Vangundy (b.
-1939), with whom she had three sons - John Vangundy, who was born on March 14, 1961 in Kellogg, Idaho, Daniel James Vangundy, who was born on April 5, 1962 in Fairfield, CA, and James A. Vangundy, who was born on March 20, 1966 in the same city.
-Relatives remember that there may have been another son, possible named John?
-Vangundy, who was perhaps the youngest.
+1939), with whom she had three sons - John Vangundy, who was born on March 14, 1961 in Kellogg, Idaho, Daniel James Vangundy, who was born on April 5, 1962 in Fairfield, CA, James Allen Vangundy, who was born on March 20, 1966 in the same city.
 Both Daniel and James eventually changed their surnames to Hall.
 Tragically, Daniel committed suicide on Sept.
 30, 1998 in Sparks, Nevada.
 Toby's stepson John was in the Navy, and he has passed away also on Oct.
 15, 2011 in Aberdeen, Washington.
 Toby and Debbie lived for a time in Susanville, California, then moved to the Reno and Sparks area of Nevada, and later to Washington state.
 Debbie died after a long battle with Alzheimers disease on Feb.
 25, 2009 in Aberdeen, Washington.
 Toby then relocated to Reno, Nevada to be closer to family, and there he married Coleen.
 He passed away on July 23, 2016 at Providence St. Peter Hospital in Olympia, Washington due to complications from double bypass surgery.